-Holy Ghost power and the evil spirits try to stop you.
+Holy Ghost power and the evil spirits that try to stop you.
 Jesus went to church and cast evil spirits out of a man.
 This event amazed those present.
 They said, “For with authority commandeth he even the unclean spirits and they do obey him.
 And immediately his fame spread abroad throughout all the region round about Galilee” (Mark 1:27-28).
 We all want to see the honor of our Lord spread.
-This scripture says deliverance ministry launched Christ’s fame immediately.
+This scripture says deliverance ministry launched Christ’s fame.

 Jesus didn’t waste any time flowing in Holy Ghost power after the Spirit of the Lord came upon him.
 At the River Jordan, Jesus was baptized by John.
 John was the last of the Old Testament prophets.
 I consider him a transitional prophet.
 Today’s prophets, five-fold ascension gift prophets, are of a different order, the order of Melchizedek (Ephesians 4:11).
 During this baptism of water, the heavens were opened unto him and he saw the Spirit of God descending like a dove and lighting on him” (Matthew 3:16).
 This baptism is the start of Christ’s ministry.
 Christ means the anointed one.
 Jesus did not anoint himself.
 He was anointed by the Holy Ghost.
 This is when the anointing came on him.

 The Holy Ghost coming on Jesus activated his ministry.
 It will put your ministry in motion too.
 In the church, an unclean spirit spoke saying “let us alone” (Mark 1:23-28).
 “Unclean”, Greek akathartos, means morally corrupted, sexually perverted, debased, lustful, lewd in thought and life.
 Jesus rebuked it and cast it out.
 In other words, he told it to shut up and come out of the man.
 This unclean spirit is also known as a pneuma spirit.